42BV/spring-boot-docker-postgres/README.md

 ## Spring Boot log

 A lot of information can be read from the Spring Boot log.
 The parts which pertain to Docker Postgres are prefixed with a '|' symbol.
 Within this group exist:
-* non-prefixed; actions take in the library
+* non-prefixed; actions taken in the library
 * \>; output from std out/err
 * $\>; commands run with Java's ProcessBuilder